btc-vision/transaction/doc/addresses/P2WDA.md

 Use a standard compression algorithm like DEFLATE to maximize data packing efficiency.
 Ensure your application layer can handle decompression and verify the integrity of the decompressed data.

+### 6.4 Why SegWit Instead of Taproot?

+A common question is why P2WDA uses SegWit's P2WSH instead of the newer Taproot technology.
+This decision is deliberate and based on fundamental economics of block space usage.
+Understanding this choice illuminates the elegant design of P2WDA.

+#### The Block Space Reality

+When people first hear about P2WDA, they might assume it should use Taproot since it's Bitcoin's newest upgrade.
+However, Taproot would actually consume more block space for our use case, making it less efficient.
+This counterintuitive reality stems from how these technologies were designed for different purposes.

+Taproot offers two spending paths.
+The key path is remarkably efficient, requiring only a 64-byte Schnorr signature, but it cannot carry arbitrary data.
+To include data, you must use the script path, which requires a control block containing the internal public key, parity information, and Merkle proof of your script's inclusion in the taproot tree.
+Even with the simplest possible tree structure, this control block adds approximately 65 bytes of pure overhead.

+Let's examine the concrete numbers for storing 500 bytes of authenticated data:

+With P2WSH (what P2WDA uses), the witness contains the transaction signature (~72 bytes), your data (500 bytes), and the witness script (~40 bytes), totaling approximately 612 bytes, which equals 612 weight units.

+With Taproot's script path, you would need a Schnorr signature (64 bytes), your data (500 bytes), the tapscript (~40 bytes), and the control block (~65 bytes), totaling approximately 669 bytes, which equals 669 weight units.

+This represents about 10% more block space consumption for identical functionality.
+When your goal is cost-efficient data storage, every byte matters, and this overhead directly translates to higher fees for users.

 ### 6.4 Future Extensions